-Stigma stymies prostate cancer screening, treatment in GhanaJanuary 24th, 2013 in Cancer /
+Stigma stymies prostate cancer screening, treatment in GhanaJanuary 24, 2013 in Medicine & Health / Cancer

 Infectious diseases in Ghana tend to capture the most attention, but a quiet crisis may soon take over as the country's most threatening epidemic: cancer.